Culture of Ladakh: Cuisine

-Ladakhi food is much common as Tibetan food, the most prominent dishes being thukpa, a type of noodle soup and tsampa, known in Ladakhi as ngampe, which is a type of roasted barley flour.
+Ladakhi food has much in common with Tibetan food, the most prominent dishes being thukpa, a type of noodle soup and tsampa, known in Ladakhi as ngampe, which is a type of roasted barley flour.
 Strictly Ladakhi dishes include skyu and chutagi, both heavy and rich soup pasta dishes, skyu being made with root vegetables and meat, and chutagi with leafy greens and vegetables.

-As Ladakh tourism and modernization increased in Ladakh, foods from the plains of India are becoming more common.
+As tourism and modernization increase in Ladakh, foods from the plains of India are becoming more common.

 Festivals and events

-Ladakh has several festivals throughout the year, including Hemis Tsechu and Losar.
-Ladakh's festivals comprise mask dances performed by people, games such as camel races, river rafting and archery, regional music and dance performances, thangka exhibitions, etc. People of Ladakh also celebrate several festivals throughout the year, some of the most famous ones are Hemis Tsechu and Saka Dawa.
-A lot of their time is also spent in making stone jewellery, woolen clothes, and mural paintings on the walls of the monasteries.
+Ladakh has several festivals throughout the year, including Hemis tshe-bcu, Saka Dawa, and Losar.
+Ladakh's festivals comprise mask dances performed by people, games such as camel races, river rafting and archery, regional music and dance performances, thangka exhibitions, etc. A lot of time is spent during festivals making stone jewellery, woolen clothes, and mural paintings on the walls of the monasteries.
 Weaving is considered as an essential part of traditional life in eastern Ladakh.
 Some festivals of Ladakh are: